ammar-tanwar/bloglearnbay/posts/know-the-best-strategy-to-find-the-right-data-science-job-in-delhi.md

 Now let’s enter into our core topic.
 What is the position of data science skill demand in Delhi?

-According to the[ Linkedin job search](https://www.linkedin.com/jobs/search/?geoId=106187582&keywords=data%20sicence&location=Delhi%2C%20India), including all sub-domain like ML, AI, data analytics, etc., around 2000, data science jobs are now available in Delhi.
+According to the <a href="https://www.linkedin.com/jobs/search/?geoId=106187582&keywords=data%20sicence&location=Delhi%2C%20India" target="" rel="nofollow">Linkedin job search</a>, including all sub-domain like ML, AI, data analytics, etc., around 2000, data science jobs are now available in Delhi.
 At the same time,[ Naukri](https://www.naukri.com/data-analytics-jobs-in-delhi-ncr)<span style="text-decoration:underline;"> </span>has listed an additional 4800 data science job approx.

 If you search for the salary insight of data science in Delhi, then you will land on a result that indicates the average yearly salary of 10,10,000 INR.
 While for senior roles, the figure easily reaches 16,31,000 INR.
-(Source:[ Glassdoor Salary insight](https://www.glassdoor.co.in/Salaries/new-delhi-data-scientist-salary-SRCH_IL.0,9_IM1083_KO10,24.htm)).
+(Source:<a href="https://www.glassdoor.co.in/Salaries/new-delhi-data-scientist-salary-SRCH_IL.0,9_IM1083_KO10,24.htm" target="_blank" rel="nofollow">Glassdoor Salary insight</a>).

 ## Which companies keep hiring a data scientist around the year in Delhi?